 Let’s start by addressing an argument that many nay-sayers throw up when they try to debunk the idea that deer minerals can help grow bigger antlers.
 They will state that there is no scientific research that shows minerals help grow bigger antlers.
 That’s true but to my knowledge there has also never been scientific research that proves minerals do not help with antler growth.
 The fact is, it is impossible for true scientific research to prove either way.
 You simply cannot feed a group of bucks mineral and know what size antlers they would have grown without it, or vice versa.
 Again, this type of scientific “proof” is simply not possible so we will have to rely on an open mind and common sense to help us draw conclusions.

-In visiting with Real World Wildlife Products nutritionist Dr. Aaron Gaines, he provides the following perspective on mineral demand of whitetail deer, “The milk produced by a whitetail doe has twice the amount of mineral as cows milk, so if a farmer provides his cows with minerals why wouldn’t a serious whitetail land manager provide a mineral supplement to his deer herd as well?”.
-To take this a step further, Dr Gaines provided the following requirement comparison for a lactating doe vs. a buck that is growing antler; During a 60-day lactation period a doe needs around 215 grams of calcium and 166 grams of phosphorus.
+Real World Wildlife Products nutritionist Dr. Aaron Gaines provides the following perspective on the mineral demands of whitetail deer, “The milk produced by a whitetail doe has twice the level of mineral as cows milk, so if a farmer provides his cows with minerals why wouldn’t a serious whitetail land manager provide a mineral supplement to his deer herd?”
+To take this a step further, Dr Gaines provided the following requirement comparison for a lactating doe vs. a buck that is growing antler; during a 60-day lactation period a doe needs around 215 grams of calcium and 166 grams of phosphorus.
 In comparison a buck that is growing antler (900 grams total weight) needs 199 grams of calcium and 98 grams of phosphorus.
-The take home message from this comparison is that does and bucks BOTH have a high requirement for calcium and phosphorus.
-It is easy to conclude that a whitetail deer consuming a random diet in the wild is no different than a cow grazing pasture; both benefit from mineral supplementation.
+The take home message from this comparison is that BOTH does and bucks have a high requirement for calcium and phosphorus.
+It is easy to conclude that a whitetail deer consuming a random diet in the wild is no different than a cow grazing a pasture; both benefit from mineral supplementation.
 Further, this does not even factor in the numerous micro-nutrients that whitetails also need which are often lacking in their diet.

 Let’s look at this topic from another angle.
 The biggest whitetail antlers generally come from those regions of the country with the richest soils.
 Soils are essentially minerals.
 Those soils that grow the most productive farm crops also grow the biggest bucks.
 A farmer growing corn on the richest soils in the Midwest will supplement the nutrients available to his crop through fertilization.
 Even in these highly fertile soils any crop is limited by the required nutrient that is in shortest supply.
 The same principal applies to a buck growing antlers.
 To deny that minerals can help a buck grow a bigger rack is like saying a farmer gets no benefit from fertilizing his corn fields.
 Let’s also recognize that captive deer breeders growing giant antlers on their bucks are feeding minerals to their entire herd, both bucks and does.